 Deep Space Hibernation, the lead single from the album, was Radio Scotland's Janice Forsyth's single of the week on the Afternoon Show and has also won an International Songwriting Award.

 Chiara is currently working with Confab's Rachel Jury on 'Seamonster, the story', an intimate performance of the ten songs from the album woven around a personal recounting of her experience of being childless not by choice and her quest to be ok with that.
-The show will debut at The Glad Cafe on March 8th 2019, more details to follow.
+The show will debut at The Glad Cafe, Glasgow as part of an event Sisters and Seamonsters, in celebration of International Women's Day on March 8th 2019.